ayanmali/Diamond/README.md

-# Diamond - Accept payments with crypto
+# DiamondPay - Accept payments with crypto
-Diamond is a cryptocurrency payment gateway that allows businesses to accept payment from customers with cryptocurrencies, including BTC, ETH, SOL, and USDC.
+DiamondPay is a cryptocurrency payment gateway that allows businesses to accept payment from customers with cryptocurrencies, including BTC, ETH, SOL, and USDC

-TODO
-- redis caching
-- cors
-- auth/jwts
-- csrf protection (done)
-- rabbitmq
-- rate limiting w/ leaky bucket algo (redis?)

-- batch writes (redis)

-- load balancing (aws/gcp)
-- microservices?

-- smart invoices

 <!--